SAP-samples/abap-cheat-sheets/29_Numeric_Operations.md

 - The type `i` can hold 4-byte integers, typically used for counters or indexes (like `sy-index` or `sy-tabix`), quantities, and more.
 - `int8` holds 8-byte integers and offers a larger value range than `i`.
 - You can specify integer numbers with type `i` directly in ABAP programs as [numeric literals](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abennumeric_literal_glosry.htm).
 - You might encounter the types `b` (1-byte integers) and `s` (2-byte integers) for short integers.
-They cannot be directly specified in ABAP programs, but you can use the built-in DDIC types `INT1` and `INT2`.
+They cannot be directly specified in ABAP programs, but you can use the DDIC types `INT1` and `INT2`.
 - If these integer types do not meet your value range needs, consider using type `p` without decimal places or floating point types for larger ranges.
 However, calculations will be slower then.

  </td>